xDimGG/node-steamapi/README.md

 npm i steamapi
 ```
 ### Getting an API Key
-Once signed into Steam, head over to http://steamcommunity.com/dev/apikey to make an API key
+Once signed into Steam, head over to http://steamcommunity.com/dev/apikey to generate an API key.
 ### Usage
-First, start by making a new SteamAPI "user"
+First, we start by making a SteamAPI "user".
 ```js
 const SteamAPI = require('steamapi');
 const steam = new SteamAPI('steam token');
 ```
-Now, you can call methods to the `steam` object
+Now, we can call methods on the `steam` object.

-For example, lets get the SteamID64 of a user.
-SteamAPI provides a `resolve` method which allows urls/id/profile
+For example, let's retrieve the SteamID64 of a user.
+SteamAPI provides a `resolve` method, which accepts URLs and IDs.
 ```js
 steam.resolve('https://steamcommunity.com/id/DimGG').then(id => {
 	console.log(id); // 76561198146931523
 });
 ```
-Now let's take that ID and get their profile
+Now let's take that ID, and fetch the user's profile.
 ```js
 steam.getUserSummary('76561198146931523').then(summary => {
 	console.log(summary);